Board of Directors

 CYMC Board of Directors – since 2015

-Corinne grew up in Victoria and was very fortunate to have started violin with the Victoria Schools String programme and continue through high school with the school orchestra under the tutelage of Dorothy Evans.
-As a student she also participated with the Victoria Symphony.
+Corinne grew up in Victoria and was very fortunate to have started violin with the Victoria Schools String program and continue through high school with the school orchestra under the tutelage of Dorothy Evans.
+As a student, she also participated with the Victoria Symphony.
 She went on to spend 12 years in Vancouver where she completed her Bachelor of Music from UBC, participated for 6 years with Vancouver Symphony Orchestra and spent one summer with the National Youth Orchestra.
-Corrine then trained as a teacher and began a 30 year career teaching in Vancouver and then Courtenay, where she had the perfect job of district strings teacher following the path of her idol, Dorothy Evans.
-CYMC was very much a part of her summer life, and that of her students.
-When the school strings programme ended in the 1990’s due to cut backs, more than 200 students were participating in it at the time.
+Corrine then trained as a teacher and began a 30-year career teaching in Vancouver and then Courtenay, where she had the perfect job of district strings teacher following the path of her idol, Dorothy Evans.
+CYMC was very much a part of her summer life and that of her students.
+When the school strings program ended in the 1990s due to cutbacks, more than 200 students were participating in it at the time.

 Jay van der Voort